russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/Thread 3/Day 8.md

 	- A final working period to complete your mid-module task.
 	- If you have already finished two procedures, try for a third to exceed expectations.
 > [!TIP]
 > Here is [a video showing how you can fill in the template to provide documentation](https://youtu.be/0IPvZ1x4qSM) for each of your procedures.
+Note that this was recorded in the other section of Grade 10 Intro to Computer Studies.

 #### To-do items
 *Before our next class...*